sanderhurlen/github-scrum-master/README.md

 # Github SCRUM master
 Become a SCRUM master with GitHub with these handy extensions

+## Current features
+- Sums up all story points for a current sprint, and insert the number next to the board count (in Project view)
+- Display reminder and automatically opens the "select projects dropdown" for forcing you to add project.

 ## How to install

 1. Clone repo to your computer